nighthawkcoders/APCSA/_pages/00_schedule.md

   {% elsif unit == "5" %}
       {% assign start = 17 %}
-      {% assign end = 21 %}
+      {% assign end = 20 %}
 ## Unit {{unit}}: 2nd Trimester Projects
 > Objective of these weeks is to explore and create ideas and concepts for a Team Trimester N@tM project.
-Frontend and creativity while using APIs/Databases will be a big portion of this section.
+Adding frontend and creativity while using APIs/Databases.

+{% elsif unit == "6" %}
+      {% assign start = 21 %}
+      {% assign end = 24 %}
+## Unit {{unit}}: 2nd Trimester N@tM and finish Project
+> This will be most creative portion of year for CSA students.
+Each person within "Student Teams" will have their own specialty within their student project that shows Full Stack competency.
+Student should be able to talk about design, fe/be coding, and database features of their portion of the system.

   {% endif %}